lpmirabueno/xf_phylogeny/README.md

 done
 ```
 ## 9. Run CheckM on filtered genomes from step 8.
-This can only run on blacklace01 or blacklace 06.
+CheckM can only be run on blacklace01 or blacklace 06.
 ```
 for file in ./*.fasta ; do
   file_short=$(basename $file | sed s/".fasta"//g)